tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-Inside was a man facing the corner.
+Inside was a woman facing the corner.

-He wore my clothes.

-“Daniel,” he said without turning around, “you answered in your own voice.”
+She wore a hospital gown.

+A folded wheelchair leaned against the wall beside her, as though she no longer needed it.

+"Daniel," she said without turning around.
+"Get in.
+It won't follow you while I'm here."

+I knew that voice.
+I had heard it every day for seventeen years, and then never again.